codeflorist/quakespasm/README.md

 - Arcane Dimensions weapons (be sure to use folder-name `ad` and start game with `-game ad` to have them applied, [see info above for use of VR weapons](#enhanced-models))
 - Alkaline weapons (be sure to use folder-name `alk` and start game with `-game alk` to have them applied, [see info above for use of VR weapons](#enhanced-models))
 - Underdark Overbright's axe (be sure to use folder-name `udob` and start game with `-game udob` to have them applied)
+- The Spiritworld's and axe (be sure to use folder-name `spiritworld` and start game with `-game spiritworld` to have them applied)

 Unsupported mods may require new offsets.
 You can modify offsets by using the following cvars: